qadeer884/FYP_Interview.ai-AI-Driven-Personality-Assessment-Tool/README.md

 ### Features
 - **Multi-Modal Analysis**: Combines insights from video, audio, and text data for a comprehensive personality evaluation.
-- **Automation**: Streamlines the recruitment process by replacing manual evaluations with AI-driven predictions.
+- **Automation**: Web appliaction the recruitment process by replacing manual evaluations with AI-driven predictions.
 - **Adaptability**: Can be fine-tuned for various industries and roles.

 ---

 ### How It Works
-1. **Data Input**: A video of the candidate's interview is uploaded.
+1. **Data Input**: A video of the candidate's interview is recorded .
 2. **AI Analysis**: The system evaluates the video for:
    - **Visual Cues**: Body language, expressions.
    - **Speech Patterns**: Vocal tone, pauses, and pitch.
    - **Linguistic Insights**: Analyzes the spoken content for sentiment and structure.
-3. **Output**: Generates a personality score based on the integrated analysis from all modalities.
+3. **Output**: Generates a personality score based on the integrated analysis from all modalities and saved it for report.

 ---

 ### Technologies
 - **Programming**: Python
 - **Key Libraries**: TensorFlow, OpenCV, Librosa, SpeechRecognition, MoviePy
-- **Future Deployment**: Flask for web integration
+- **Deployment**: Flask for web integration

 ---